Become a Certified Channel Manager

 - The plan of action – details with timelines

-- Q & A to address all remaining channel program questions
+- Q & A to address common channel questions

 - Presentation Skills & Persuasive Demos